q-zh/3D_Face_Expression/README.md

 3. We thank researchers kindly providing their codes of nricp, icp, omp, ksvd, mesh based warping face expression recognition,  landmarks detection, and etc.

-4. If you find code is useful, please cite our paper (to be published).
+4. If you find code is useful, please cite our paper (under review).